Why Car Insurance Companies Ask About Your Education Level

 Insurers rely on actuarial data — large-scale statistical analysis of claims, driving behaviors, and policyholder characteristics — to price their policies.
 Over decades of data collection, insurers have identified a statistical correlation between higher educational attainment and lower claim frequency.
 In other words, drivers with college or graduate degrees tend to file fewer claims on average than those without a high school diploma.

 It's critical to understand that this is correlation, not causation.
 Insurers are not suggesting that a diploma makes you a better driver.
 Rather, education level serves as a proxy — a data point that, when combined with dozens of other factors, helps actuaries refine their risk models.
-Similar to how your credit score affects your car insurance rate, education acts as a behavioral signal.
+Similar to how your credit score affects your car insurance rate, education acts as a behavioral signal used to estimate future claim likelihood.

 Pincher's Pro Tip